All about criminal cases

 What does all this mean?
 What does ‘appropriates’ mean?
 What does ‘dishonestly’ mean in the context of this offence and by whose standards of honesty is the defendant to be judged?
 Well, to answer these questions, ‘appropriates’ is defined under section 3 of the Theft Act 1968 which states, ‘Any assumption by a person of the rights of an owner amounts to an appropriation.’
 So to understand section 1 we also need to read section 3.
 So far so good.

 And what about the dishonesty part?
-The Theft Act 1968 section 2 gives some help here by telling us what is not dishonest (i.e. you are not dishonest if you believe in law you have a right to the property or a belief the other would consent to you taking it) but it does not explain the standard by which dishonesty should be judged, i.e. whether it is an objective test where a jury should be asked to apply what they believe to be ordinary standards of honesty to decide if someone’s behaviour was dishonest, or it is a subjective test where what matters is the defendant’s belief as to whether he was dishonest according to his own standards or justification (i.e. was Robin Hood dishonest or not when he stole from the rich to give to the poor?).
+The Theft Act 1968 section 2 gives some limited help here by telling us that appropriation of another's property is not dishonest in certain circumstances (if you believe in law you have a right to the property, or believe the other would consent to you taking it, or in certain circumstances you believe the owner cannot be found) but it does not explain the standard by which dishonesty should be judged, i.e. whether it is an objective test where a jury should be asked to apply what they believe to be ordinary standards of honesty to decide if someone’s behaviour was dishonest, or it is a subjective test where what matters is the defendant’s belief as to whether he was dishonest according to his own standards or justification (i.e. was Robin Hood dishonest or not when he stole from the rich to give to the poor?).

-So the offence of theft is a good example of the complications involved in getting a full understanding of what the offence actually means.
-It requires consideration of a number of sections of the Theft Act 1968, as well as looking at case law (i.e. precedents where judges from the higher courts like the Court of Appeal and Supreme Court have analysed the meaning of words in statutes; their rulings then become binding on the lower courts, like the Magistrates’ Court and Crown Court, and assist with how the law should be interpreted).
+So the offence of theft is a good example of the complications involved in getting a full understanding of what an offence actually means and it also shows how the law changes and develops over time.
+This example requires consideration of a number of sections of the Theft Act 1968, as well as looking at case law (i.e. precedents where judges from the higher courts like the Court of Appeal and Supreme Court have analysed the meaning of words in statutes; their rulings then become binding on the lower courts, like the Magistrates’ Court and Crown Court, and assist with how the law should be interpreted and applied).
 Once this is done we know what all the elements of the offence of theft are, what they mean and what the prosecution must prove beyond reasonable doubt for the defendant to be convicted of this offence.

 what is a civil case?